Soysauc/YelpCamp/Readme.md

 ## Technologies

 As mentioned above the primary technologies for this project are Html, Css, Javascript, Express, Node Js, Mongo DB + Mongoose, as well as EJS and Nodemon.
 This would be my first completed fullstack web application with MongoDB and Express, with the other one soon to come (se_project_react).
 Thank you for visiting and please enjoy the finished product.

+As for styling it was laregely based upon the Bootstrap 5 alpha release (5.3 as of writing) and it also included a script with Popper.js for popups and navigation.